dj-stripe/dj-stripe/docs/cookbook.rst

                 return False

             # Import placed here to avoid circular imports
-            from djstripe.models import DJStripeCustomer
+            from djstripe.models import Customer

-            # Get or create the djstripecustomer object
+            # Get or create the customer object
-            djstripecustomer, created = DJStripeCustomer.get_or_create(self)
+            customer, created = Customer.get_or_create(self)

-            # If new djstripecustomer, return false
+            # If new customer, return false
-            # If existing djstripecustomer but inactive return false
+            # If existing customer but inactive return false
-            if created or not djstripecustomer.has_active_subscription():
+            if created or not customer.has_active_subscription():
                 return False

-            # Existing, valid djstripecustomer so return true
+            # Existing, valid customer so return true
             return True

 Usage: